Twitter Suggests All Users Change Passwords Due To Unprotected Password Storage

 “It’s very, very dangerous.
 Also, very, very, very creepy.
 Big Brother-ish,” Haynes concluded.

-“The individual depicted in this video was speaking in a personal capacity and does not represent or speak for Twitter,” Twitter’s spokesman told Business Insider after the scandal hit the headlines.
+“The individual depicted in this video was speaking in a personal capacity and does not represent or speak for Twitter,” Twitter’s spokesman told Business Insider after the scandal had hit the headlines.